abdulhaseeb06/abdulhaseeb06/README.md

 ### Glad to see you here!
-I'm a full-stack developer having around 3.5 years in .NET Technologies.
+A software engineer with over 4.5 years of experience in web development, specializing in the healthcare industry and .NET technologies, developing reliable and high-quality software solutions, and loves to explore new technologies.

 <br/>